ms-iot/iot-core-azure-dm-client/docs/immediate-reboot.md

 }
 </pre>

-*After* the device boots, the `"desired.microsoft.management.lastBootTime"` property is set, which is defined as follows:
+*After* the device boots, the `"reported.microsoft.management.lastBootTime"` property is set, which is defined as follows:

 <pre>
-"desired" : {
+"reported" : {
     "microsoft" : {
         "management" : {
             "lastBootTime" : "<i>Datetime in ISO 8601 format, UTC</i>"